 Color in amber ranges from pale yellow to a rich orange-yellow and even blue, which is natural and caused by the organic mineral’s chemistry.
 Its internal structure is such that its electrons, not impurities, simply charge transfer back and forth, causing the energy of light to be out of balance creating a visible color.

 Chalcedony is normally gray-white but can exhibit all sorts of colors with the right impurities.
 With a little copper, it takes on a grand green color.
-With uranium oxide atoms included it will fluoresce bright green under short wave excitation.
+With uranium oxide atoms included it will fluoresce bright green under short-wave excitation.
 Infuse the same cryptocrystalline chalcedony with submicroscopic particles of a nickel clay and the lovely green gem gets a different name, chrysoprase.

-When we think of jade we usually think of the massive green material so popular for thousands of years in China and now found throughout the world.
+When we think of jade, we usually think of the massive green material so popular for thousands of years in China and now found throughout the world.
 Technically, there is no such mineral as green jade only nephrite and jadeite.
 In the orient, jade can be any green mineral.

 Mining Peridot Mesa

-Sodalite is a very lovely massive blue mineral used in jewelry and carvings.
+Sodalite is a lovely massive blue mineral used in jewelry and carvings.
 It can be mistaken or substituted for lapis.
-Sodalite’s lovely blue color comes from oxygen substituting for aluminum or silicon atoms as shifting electrons use light energy.
+Sodalite’s blue color comes from oxygen substituting for aluminum or silicon atoms as shifting electrons use light energy.

 There are two other blue minerals with similar names, lazulite and lapis lazuli.
 Lazulite is found in sharp dark bluish crystals and is not as rich a blue as the other mineral, lapis lazuli.
 Lazulite is found in different types of deposits, from pegmatites to metamorphic rock.
-Lapis gets it rich blue color from a charge transfer of electrons between iron to oxygen to iron.
+Lapis gets its rich blue color from a charge transfer of electrons between iron to oxygen to iron.
 A pale blue type of lapis containing lots of calcite is often called denim lapis.

 Lapis lazuli is the earliest known gem mined by humans and is found in the Sar-e-Sang (Sar-i-Sang) district of Badakhshan, northeast Afghanistan, the major source.
 It occurs in white limestone marble in pods and masses, sometimes as fine dark blue dodecahedral crystals.
 The color of lapis ranges from a distinct good blue to dark blue and has been cut, carved and worked for jewelry, royal regalia and art objects as long as humans have collected gems.

 There are nearly twenty recognized members of the garnet family, but only seven or eight are very popular and commonly used as gemstones, specimens and for industrial use.
-These are almandine, pyrope, spessartine, andradite, grossular, and uvarovite.
+These are almandine, pyrope, spessartine, andradite, grossular and uvarovite.
 Though there are colorless garnets, those with color have traces of transition metal elements in them including iron, manganese, chromium, vanadium or titanium.

 Members of the garnet family are the more common state gemstones.
 Among the states that have garnets as their state gem are, New York choosing the red almandine from the Gore Mountain area, Idaho choosing star garnets with rutile inclusions causing the star pattern and Vermont selecting grossular, certainly because of the lovely intense orange garnets from the Eden Mills area.

-The garnet equals and often rivals the finest emeralds for color, clarity, and value.
+While fine garnet crystals are available to virtually all collectors, the one gem garnet that is out of reach for most is green tsavorite crystals.
+This garnet equals and often rivals the finest emeralds for color, clarity, and value.
 Like emeralds, tsavorite crystals gain their color from trace inclusions of chromium and vanadium.